Teacher Effectiveness & Coaching

 -

-Commit to highlighting certain high-leverage strategies in their classroom practice.
+Commit to using certain high-leverage strategies in their classroom practice.

 -

-Agree to work with a coach in order to obtain feedback on their implementation of certain high-leverage strategies .
+Agree to work with a coach in order to obtain feedback on their implementation of high-leverage strategies.

 -